Beginning of diocesan process on October 20, 1995. Vice postulator: Fr. Abbud Gharghour

-Dreams of oepning a technical school for young workers
+Dreams of opening a technical school for young workers

-After husband's death - head of Georges Salem Foundation
+After her husband's death - head of Georges Salem Foundation

 She brought her husband’s remains there for burial and would be buried there herself.
-In short, she became the Mamma Margaret for the youngsters in Aleppo.
-She gained many spiritual experiences: Salesian Cooperator, daughter of Saint Francis of Assisi, co-foundress of the Infinite Love institute.
-As for her charity, there was hardly a charitable work that she had not contributed to: catechetical society, Saint Vincent de Paul Society, summer camps for poor and abandoned children, vice president of the Red Cross, an Islamic charity, works in favour of delinquents, and she embodied Salesian apostolic energy to the full.
+In short, she became the Mama Margaret for the youngsters in Aleppo.
+She gained many spiritual experiences: Salesian Cooperator, daughter of Saint Francis of Assisi, co-foundress of the Infinite Love Institute.
+As for her charity, there was hardly a charitable work that she had not contributed to: catechetical society, Saint Vincent de Paul Society, summer camps for poor and abandoned children, vice president of the Red Cross, an Islamic charity, works in favor of delinquents, and she embodied Salesian apostolic energy to the fullest.

 Death from cancer; reputation for holiness

-She died with a reputation for holiness on the 27th of February 1961 at 56 years of age, the same age as her beloved Georges.
+She died with a reputation for holiness on February 27, 1961 at 56 years of age, the same age as her beloved Georges.
 She is buried in the Salesian Church at Aleppo.